m0rtus59/ComfyUI-ComfySidebar/README.md

 # ComfyUI-ComfySidebar

-A lightweight, high-performance ComfyUI extension that replaces the cluttered stock Job History/Queue interface with a compact drag&drop queue panel, inspired by the pre-vue ComfyUI frontend design.
+A compact sidebar for ComfyUI that replaces the stock queue/history UI with a faster way to browse, preview, compare, and manage generation results.

 > ⚠️ **Note:** This repository was developed collaboratively with AI.
 While it is fully functional and has been tested, there is always room for optimization.
 If you have ideas for improvements, contributions via Pull Requests are highly welcome!

 ## ✨ Features

+* Browse generation results in a compact grid.
-* **Advanced Drag & Drop Support**: Designed specifically for precise mouse pointer controls.
-Easily drag previous generations back to the empty canvas to restore workflows, or drop images directly into `LoadImage` and input nodes to hot-swap them.
+* Drag results back onto the canvas to restore workflows.
+* Drag images directly into `LoadImage` and compatible input nodes.
-* **High-Visibility Preview Cards**: Keep your past runs instantly recognizable.
-Supports aspect-ratio locked thumbnails for images and auto-playing muted loops for video formats, as well as clean rendering for multi-line text outputs.
-* **Quick Save Buttons**: Dedicated interactive shortcuts appear on hover, allowing you to instantly download generation outputs or export exact workflow JSON files with a single click.
-* **Compact Adaptive Design**: A clean, smart layout that automatically balances single or multi-column grids based on your sidebar width.
-It maximizes viewable content and respects your active screen area without wasting precious space.
+* Preview images, videos, and text outputs.
+* Compare two results side by side with `Shift+Click`.
+* Download generated files or workflow JSON directly from result cards.
-* **Live Queue Tracking**: Stay informed on your server state.
-Includes a visual progress bar that tracks generations dynamically and displays the exact node title currently being executed.
+* Show queue progress and the node currently being executed.
-* A compact topbar layout displaying both workflow tabs and the control panel on a single unified top bar.
-See the 'Comfy Layout' toggle in the settings.
-* Toggles to hide buttons you don't need from the side panel.
-* **[NEW]** Preview compare slider - just click the result image preview in the sidebar, and then `Shift+Click` another to load it alongside the first one for pixel by pixel comparison.
-* **[NEW]** Prevent selected nodes from showing the output in the queue bar and intermediate results. `Ctrl+Q` to toggle.
+* Hide sidebar tabs and UI elements you don't use.
+* Optionally replace the stock Job History sidebar.
+* Optional unified top bar for workflow tabs and controls.
+* Exclude selected nodes from sidebar results with `Ctrl+Q`.

 <img width="385" height="336" alt="image" src="https://github.com/user-attachments/assets/743fbf85-9281-4561-9dd0-cd9af4d8c0e4" />